Juliapixel/M3da/guides/building.md

      May appear as something like: C++ v14.29 (16.11) MFC for v142 build tools (x86 & x64)
 1. On the pane on the right, the list of Individual components is shown for reference.
 Now install it.
-2. The M3DFEA repo is at https://github.com/Juliapixel/M3da.git.
-You can clone this or alternatively select the green “Code” button and download a ZIP (and then Extract it to a folder).
+2. The M3DFEA repo is at https://github.com/M3dFea/M3da.git.
+You can clone it or alternatively select the green “Code” button and download a ZIP (and then Extract it to a folder).
 3. Open Visual Studio.
 Choose Visual C++ for the Development Settings.
 Choose the appropriate option based on your choice from Step 3.
 For example, if you extracted the ZIP to a folder, choose “Open a Local Folder”.
 If you open the “M3da-master” folder, then right click on the `.sln` file that is in the M3d_Setup folder and select “Build”.
 This will create a “Debug” folder that contains M3da.exe.

+> [!TIP]
+> On the top part of the window, you can pick between build configurations, with the 2 dropdown selectors next to the `Local Windows Debugger` button.
+>
+> Once you're done with your modifications, you can change the first selector to Release, to produce an optimized executable.